abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/installation.md

 ---

 ## Install ClickHouse on GCP VM
+This guide covers installing, configuring, and validating ClickHouse on a GCP SUSE Linux Arm64 VM.
+It includes system preparation, installing ClickHouse with the official installer, verifying the setup, starting the server, and connecting via the client.
+The guide also configures ClickHouse as a systemd service to ensure reliable, automatic startup on Arm-based environments.

 ### Install required system packages
 Refresh system repositories and install basic utilities needed to download and run ClickHouse.